Skip to Content

 StarFREE!
 Wardrobe Checklist Download + Weekly Newsletter DOWNLOAD

-If you love hosting as much as I do, you know it’s never about getting a “thank you.”
+f you love hosting as much as I do, you know it’s never about getting a thank you.
+We clean, decorate, set the table, and cook because it’s how we show love.

-It’s important to remember there’s a difference between bringing a contribution—like a bottle of wine or a side dish to share—and a gift that’s just for the host.
+It’s also worth remembering that there’s a difference between bringing a contribution, like a bottle of wine or a dish to share, and a gift that’s just for the host.
+A host gift is a small gesture that simply says, thank you for having us.

-It doesn’t need to be extravagant—a simple bouquet from the grocery store or a lovely candle is always appreciated.
-But during the holiday season, I enjoy getting a little more creative.
+It never needs to be extravagant.
+A pretty grocery store bouquet or a great candle is always appreciated.
+But during the holidays, when hosting takes even more time, energy, and planning, I like to get a little more creative.

-I’ve been publishing these Gift Guides for years and I think this is my best round up yet!
+I’ve been publishing these gift guides for years, and I truly think this is my best one yet.

 Ice Bucket